The Beginner’s Guide to Greenhouse Gardening

 Budget Considerations

 Be realistic about costs – both initial purchase, base installation and ongoing maintenance.
 Larger greenhouses generally require more heating, cooling, and upkeep.
 Consider both the structure itself and additional components like staging, irrigation systems, and potential heating solutions.
 Ensure you know what you are getting for your money.
 For example, some greenhouses include things like rainwater kits and louvres as standard, but some don’t.
 That’s why we provide full written quotations to those who want them – because it’s easier to process what you’re getting for your money when it’s listed on paper/email.
+All this said, it is very easy to be successful in your greenhouse growing with just a simple greenhouse with no additional equipment.
+My first greenhouse was a Halls Popular – it had no staging or shelving, no automatic openers, no louvres – and I did just fine.
+You can always add additional items on afterwards, once you’ve found your feet.

 Choosing the Right Greenhouse